garykac/woven/docs/rules.md

 ## Object of Game

-You are Mages competing for renown and glory for destroying the ancient Citadel where evil creatures have taken up residence.
+You are a Mage competing for renown and glory for destroying the ancient Citadel where evil creatures have taken up residence.

 Destroy the Citadel in the center of the map.
 Or, failing that, gather as many treasures as possible.